Your organisation already owns SharePoint. Most aren’t using it properly.

 Delivered through Capella in structured sprints with regular checkpoints.
 Production-ready in weeks, not quarters — without compromising on governance design.

 Training, champions programmes, and managed services that keep your system current.
-Monthly roadmap reviews.
-A team that stays engaged beyond go-live.
+Monthly roadmap reviews, and a team that stays engaged beyond go-live.

 No additional licensing